bodebisi/Darey.io-Projects/MERN.md

 const Todo = mongoose.model('todo', TodoSchema);

 module.exports = Todo;
-### Remember i to insert the code before you paste it and :wqa to exit.
+#### Remember to type i to insert the code before you paste it and :wqa to exit.
-### Now we need to update our routes from the file api.js in ‘routes’ directory to make use of the new model.
+#### Now we need to update our routes from the file api.js in ‘routes’ directory to make use of the new model.
-### In Routes directory, open api.js with vim api.js, delete the code inside with :%d command and paste there code below into it then save and exit
+#### In Routes directory, open api.js with vim api.js, delete the code inside with :%d command and paste there code below into it then save and exit
 #### const express = require ('express');
 const router = express.Router();
 const Todo = require('../models/todo');